Janelle Monae Shares A Video Of Her And Lupita Nyong’o Dancing Seductively As Romance Rumors Continue

 “The Janpita ship goes wild *cues noise*,” another follower shared, insisting that the two stars now have a relationship nickname.

-While Monae decided to poke fun at the speculation, neither she or the Black Panther star have confirmed that they are more than friends.
-Since coming out as pansexual in a Rolling Stoneinterview in 2018, the Ugly Dolls actress has been romantically linked to Sorry To Bother You actress Tessa Thompson.
-Thompson was also seen at the Met Gala but wasn’t with Monae for the night.
+While Monae decided to poke fun at the speculation, neither she nor the Black Panther star have confirmed that they are more than friends.
+Since coming out as pansexual in a Rolling Stone interview in 2018, the Ugly Dolls actress has been romantically linked to Sorry To Bother You actress Tessa Thompson.
+Thompson was also seen at the Met Gala but wasn’t with Monae that night.
 This fueled rumors that the two were no longer together, though neither has addressed their situation publicly.
-Since making her acting debut in 12 Years A Slave in 2012, Nyong’o publicly dated Somali singer K’Naan from 2013-2014.
+Since making her acting debut in 12 Years A Slave in 2012, Nyong’o publicly dated Somali singer K’Naan from 2013 to 2014.
 The Us star has also been romantically linked to Jared Leto, Michael Fassbender, and Chiwetel Ejiofor.

-Prior to announcing to the world that she identifies as pansexual, Monae grew to fame with her androgynous looks and referred to herself as “alien from outer space/The cybergirl without a face,” and dodged rumors that she was attracted to any gender.
-However, she said she had to break the notion that she isn’t a robot, but a human being who is ready to share who she is with the world.
+Prior to announcing to the world that she identifies as pansexual, Monae grew to fame with her androgynous looks and referred to herself as an “alien from outer space/The cybergirl without a face” and dodged rumors that she was attracted to any gender.
+However, she said she had to break the notion that she isn’t a robot but a human being who is ready to share who she is with the world.

 “Being a queer black woman in America, someone who has been in relationships with both men and women,” she said.
 “I consider myself to be free.”